-The shipping spacers that are sent with the combine from the factory to prevent the combine from tipping over during shipment if the leveling cylinders were to fail, can be used for leveling cylinder maintenance or for winter storage.
-On the Model 2800 Leveling System the shipping spacers will have to be trimmed if a Level Limiting Spacer Kit has been used for a mechanical safety stop.
-The Model 2600 Leveling System shipping spacers will require no modification even if a Level Limit Bar and Spacer Kit has been installed.
+The shipping spacers that are sent with the combine from the factory to prevent the combine from tipping during shipment if the leveling cylinders were to fail can be used for leveling cylinder maintenance or for winter storage.
+The shipping spacers will have to be trimmed if a Level Limiting Spacer Kit has been used for a mechanical safety stop.